 - A. Assessment Level Requirements.
 Non-exempt developments are subject to the following: - 1.
-A PAA shall be required when the proposed earth disturbing area is located within a paved, developed, or ornamental landscaped area. - a.
-If the PAA reveals that the proposed disturbance area does not contain a documented Archaeological and/or Tribal Cultural Resource and the proposed area where earth disturbing activities are proposed has little or no potential to contain subsurface Archaeological and/or Tribal Cultural Resources, no further review is necessary, and the development is subject to the permit outlined in subsection 17.43.030(B)(1). - b.
-If the PAA reveals that the proposed area where earth disturbing activities are proposed contains or potentially contains Archaeological and/or Tribal Cultural Resources, then the development shall be subject to the requirements outlined in subsections 17.43.030(A)(3) and (B)(2). - 2.
-A Phase 1 Report shall be required when the proposed earth disturbing area is located within an area that is not paved, developed, or is not located in an ornamental landscaped area.
+A PAA shall be required when the proposed earth-disturbing area is located within a paved, developed, or ornamental landscaped area. - a.
+If the PAA reveals that the proposed disturbance area does not contain a documented Archaeological and/or Tribal Cultural Resource and the proposed area where earth-disturbing activities are proposed has little or no potential to contain subsurface Archaeological and/or Tribal Cultural Resources as determined by the Qualified Archaeologist, no further review is necessary, and the development is subject to the permit outlined in subsection 17.43.030(B)(1). - b.
+If the PAA reveals that the proposed area where earth-disturbing activities are proposed contains or potentially contains Archaeological and/or Tribal Cultural Resources as determined by the Qualified Archaeologist, then the development shall be subject to the requirements outlined in subsections 17.43.030(A)(3) and (B)(2). - 2.
+A Phase 1 Report shall be required when the proposed earth-disturbing area is located within an area that is not paved, developed, or is not located in an ornamental landscaped area.
 This applies even if the earth surface has sustained previous disturbances from grading, vegetation clearance, or other modifications. - a.
-If the Phase 1 report reveals that the proposed earth disturbance area does not contain a documented Archaeological and/or Tribal Cultural Resource and the proposed earth disturbance area has little or no potential to contain subsurface Archaeological and/or Tribal Cultural Resources, no further review is necessary and subject to the permit outlined in subsection 17.43.030(B)(1). - b.
+If the Phase 1 report reveals that the proposed earth disturbance area does not contain a documented Archaeological and/or Tribal Cultural Resource and the proposed earth disturbance area has little or no potential to contain subsurface Archaeological and/or Tribal Cultural Resources, no further review is necessary and subject to the permit outlined in subsection 17.43.030(B)(1).

+- b.
 If the Phase 1 report reveals that the proposed earth disturbance contains or potentially contains Archaeological and/or Tribal Cultural Resources, then the development shall be subject to the requirements outlined in subsections 17.43.030(A)(3) and (B)(2). - 3.
-An Extended Phase 1 Report shall be required, if it is determined in the judgment of Qualified Archaeologist when preparing a PAA or Phase 1 report, that Archaeological and/or Tribal Cultural Resources could be present. - a.
-If the Extended Phase 1 report reveals that the proposed earth disturbance area does not contain a documented Archaeological and/or Tribal Cultural Resource and the proposed earth disturbance area has little or no potential to contain subsurface Archaeological

-- and/or Tribal Cultural Resources, no further review is necessary, and the development is subject to the permit outlined in subsection 17.43.030(B)(1). - b.
+An Extended Phase 1 Report shall be required, if it is determined in the judgment of Qualified Archaeologist when preparing a PAA or Phase 1 report, that Archaeological and/or Tribal Cultural Resources could be present.
+A local Chumash monitor shall be invited to observe the Extended Phase 1 field work at the applicant's expense. - a.
+If the Extended Phase 1 report reveals that the proposed earth disturbance area does not contain a documented Archaeological and/or Tribal Cultural Resource and the proposed earth disturbance area has little or no potential to contain subsurface Archaeological and/or Tribal Cultural Resources, no further review is necessary, and the development is subject to the permit outlined in subsection 17.43.030(B)(1). - b.
 If the Extended Phase 1 report reveals that the proposed earth disturbance area contains or potentially contains Archaeological and/or Tribal Cultural Resources, then the development shall be subject to the permit requirements outlined in subsection 17.43.030(B)(2). - B. Permit Requirements.
 In addition to any other permits/approval needed pursuant to the provisions of Title 17, the following permits are required of non-exempt development: - 1.
 Zoning Clearance.
 A Zoning Clearance shall be required for development subject to the site assessment provisions of 17.43.030(A)(1)(a), 17.43.030(A)(2)(a), 17.43.030(A)(3)(a) - 2.
 Minor Conditional Use Permit.
 A Minor CUP is required for development on a site that has Archaeological and/or Tribal Cultural Resources as identified in subsection 17.43.030(A)(1)(b), 17.43.030(A)(2)(b), and 17.43.030(A)(3)(b).